Resident Agent’s Functions and Requirements in Panama

 - be a lawyer or a law firm

 - be Panamanian and reside in Panama.
 Resident Agent's name and address shall appear in the article of incorporation

 - keep enough information about the client in order to identify it to the competent authorities, only when so is required

-- have the powers to attend to judicial and administrative notifications on behalf of the corporation
+- have the powers to attend to judicial and administrative notifications on behalf of the company.

-Our firm Delvalle & Delvalle offers a comprehensive service to create your offshore company in Panama without major concerns.
-We are a law firm specialized in providing offshore services taking advantage of Panama's excellent location to perform banking, finance and economic activities.
+Our firm Delvalle & Delvalle offers a comprehensive service to create your company in Panama without major concerns.
+We are a law firm specialized in providing legal services taking advantage of Panama's excellent location to perform banking, finance, and economic activities.

 To examine in further detail your case schedule an appointment with our attorneys.